pankaj510/123NFT/README.md

 Images in website were either from Canva or Pexel, royalty free images.

 (Kai to do)
-Add in who the competitors are and how they work.
+Who are the main players in the NFT space?
+How they work, how much they cost.
 How much they cost.
 Opensea
 Rarible
 Mintable
 GFT exchange

+Decentralised file storage systems?
+Pinata
+Filecoin
 ---------------------------
 # 123NFT Blockchain System